cran/queryparser/README.md

 **queryparser** does not currently support:

-  - Joins
   - Subqueries
+  - Unions
+  - SQL-89-style (implicit) join notation
   - The `WITH` clause (common table expressions)
   - `OVER` expressions (window or analytic functions)
-  - `CASE` expressions
-  - Line comments `--` or block comments `/* */`
   - Some SQL functions and operators

-**queryparser** currently has the following limitations:
+**queryparser** currently has the following known limitations:

+  - Errors can occur when SQL queries and expressions contain non-ASCII Unicode characters.
+  - Some SQL expressions will translate only when `tidyverse` is set to `TRUE`.
+An example of this is `COUNT(DISTINCT )` expressions with multiple arguments.
   - When logical operators (such as `IS NULL`) have unparenthesized expressions as their operands, R will interpret the resulting code using a different order of operations than a SQL engine would.
 When using an expression as the operand to a logical operator, always enclose the expression in parentheses.
+  - When `tidyverse` is set to `TRUE`, SQL expressions that use `CASE` or `coalesce()` with `NULL`s in the arguments can return expressions that throw data type errors when evaluated.
+This is because `NULL` translates to `NA`, which is by default a logical constant (not a numeric, integer, or character constant).
+To work around this, cast `NULL` to the expected data type in the SQL expression.
   - The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.
-  - When one or more individual expressions within a `SELECT` statement are longer than 500 characters, errors or unexpected results can occur.

 ## Non-Goals